hello-beyond/beyond/readme.md

 Listed below are the flags that can be selected when installing beyond-first-project:

 - name: This allows you to define the scope and naming of the project.
 Projects follow the NPM standard.
-Read read more about it [here](https://docs.npmjs.com/cli/v8/using-npm/scope).
+Read more about it [here](https://docs.npmjs.com/cli/v8/using-npm/scope).
 - type: This allows you to define the type of project to create (this is optional), if not, a web-type project will be set by default.
 Accepted values ​​are: